netinhoteixeira/cordova-plugin-signature-view/README.md

 This plugin provides a simple "pad" for requesting a user's signature which you can use in Cordova/Phonegap applications.
-For efficiency reasons, the pad is implemented natively (currently only for Android).
+For efficiency reasons, the pad is implemented natively where available (currently only for Android).
+A JavaScript fallback is provided for other platforms, as well as for desktop browsers (for ease of testing).

 This works best with an "active" pen, to get the most detailed output.
 It captures normal "touch" events, so you could use it with a pressure